bcot-code/a-cool-Pswd-Generator/README.md

 # a-cool-Pswd-Generator

-Modul 3 , here I created a form with HTML&amp;CSS along with JS to generate a User login
+Modul 3 , here I created a used general coding lanuage along with JS to generate a User password once the user "clicks" the eventListener or Enter "click".

 # Table of Contents